regenrek/oplink/README.md

 Oplink uses mcporter under the hood to connect to external MCP servers, but it reads the registry from `.mcp-workflows/servers.json` in your chosen `--config` directory.
 1. Define servers in `.mcp-workflows/servers.json` (see the examples above)
-2. Reference tools as `server:tool` in workflow configs
+2. Reference tools as `server:tool` inside scripted workflow steps
-3. Oplink registers only the tools you specify (or all, if you use `externalServers`)
+3. Only the workflow tools themselves are exposed to the MCP client; helper tools remain internal

 **Tool Call Flow:**
 ```
 MCP Client → Oplink → mcporter Runtime → External MCP Server → Result
 ```

-Tools are discovered at startup and registered with the `server:tool` naming convention.
-External tools use their original `inputSchema` from the source server.
+External tools are discovered at startup, cached with schema hashes, and exposed through the `describe_tools` helper instead of flooding the MCP client with dozens of proxied commands.
+The cache automatically refreshes when it expires, and you can trigger a manual refresh by calling `describe_tools({ "workflow": "name", "refresh": true })` if the upstream server changes.

 ## Requirements